-We have prioritised the activities and projects.
-Not all the large number of the projects and activities asked for in our consultation with the community during the preparation of the Long Term Plan could be included in the budgets, due to concerns about affordability (refer to Appendices 4 and 5 of Volume 1 of the Long Term Plan for details of the key projects and services asked for that are not included in the Plan).
-Submissions on the Draft Long Term Plan requested that Council add in an additional approximately \$30 million of projects and services into the budgets over the 10 years of the Plan.
+We have prioritised the potential activities and projects.
+Not all the large number of the projects and activities asked for in our consultation with the community during the preparation of the Draft Long Term Plan could be included in the budgets, due to concerns about affordability (refer to Appendix 4 of Volume 1 of the Draft Long Term Plan for details of the key projects and services asked for that are not included in the Draft Plan).
+There may be more projects that could be removed if the community does not regard them as a priority.
+On the other hand, there may be something else that you would like included in the final Plan.
+Let us know your views.

-The financial information in this Plan reflects the activities and projects the Council has identified as priorities, and plans to deliver over the coming 10 years.
+The financial information in this Draft Plan reflects the activities and projects the Council has identified as priorities, and is planning to deliver over the coming 10 years, subject to consultation.